Charlie Martin (racing driver, born 1981): Personal life

 Martin is the great-granddaughter of engineer Percy Martin, and is a part-owner of the machine tool company that he founded in 1921.

 Martin is transgender and has used her status as a prominent racing driver to raise awareness of LGBT and transgender rights.
 She was influenced by trans model Caroline Cossey, saying "She was a real trailblazer for the trans community and I remember it clear as day.
 It was a huge 'eureka' moment of 'this is what I need to do'.
 I was only about seven."

-During the 2018 Ginetta GT5 Challenge and British GT round at Silverstone, she led a campaign for drivers to run with rainbow stickers on their cars in order to mark Pride Month and to show support for equality and diversity in the industry.
+During the 2018 Ginetta GT5 Challenge and British GT round at Silverstone, Martin led a campaign for drivers to run with rainbow stickers on their cars in order to mark Pride Month and to show support for equality and diversity in the industry.

-She has called for the normalisation of LGBT representation in motorsport as part of the greater drive towards gender equality in racing.
+Martin has called for the normalisation of LGBT representation in motorsport as part of the greater drive towards gender equality in racing.
 Speaking to Motor Sport in June 2018 about her bid to become the first transgender racing driver to race in 24 Hours of Le Mans she commented: "People will say it shouldn’t be a big deal that a driver is transgender but I think it’s important that people in those positions should be visible.
 People from the LGBT community are in all sports and all walks of life, and they inspire and encourage others."

 Martin was announced as Stonewall’s first Sports Ambassador as part of the charity’s Rainbow Laces campaign, joining celebrity ambassadors such as Alan Carr, Nicole Scherzinger and Paris Lees in representing the charity.

-She also became the first-ever racing driver to join Athlete Ally’s ambassador programme, partnering with the charity in May 2019 and saying: "I hope to show that a career in motorsport is possible regardless of gender identity.
+Martin also became the first-ever racing driver to join Athlete Ally’s ambassador programme, partnering with the charity in May 2019 and saying: "I hope to show that a career in motorsport is possible regardless of gender identity.
 There is a place for everyone in the sporting community and that is as much the case in the pitlane as on the golf course or on a football field."

 In June 2019, Martin was announced as an ambassador for Racing Pride – an initiative developed in partnership with Stonewall UK to promote LGBT+ inclusivity within the motorsport industry and among its technological and commercial partners.

 Martin has been an active vlogger on transgender rights on her YouTube Channel, Girl For All Seasons (now rebranded to GoCharlie).
 She has collaborated with other vloggers, such as Fox Fisher and Owl and My Genderation to support their #TransAND campaign, as well as partnering with Childline for their Voice Box series.

 In 2017, Martin competed in Series 3 of Ninja Warrior UK, completing the course with a time of 03:03.
 The show aired on 28 January 2017, drawing an audience of 3.87 million viewers.

-Sponsors

-Charlie Martin is sponsored by NGK.

-Martin is supported by Naomi Panter and her PR agency, Navigate Partners, who have been responsible for building her profile in the media.